-- Gaussian distribution - Probability distribution over scalars / vectors. - Gaussian process (generalization of Gaussian distrib.) - > Describes properties of functions. - > Function: Think of a function as a long vector where each entry specifies the function value $f(\mathbf{x}i)$ at a particular point \mathbf{x}i . - > Issue: How to deal with infinite number of points? - If you ask only for properties of the function at a finite number of points... - Then inference in Gaussian Process gives you the same answer if you ignore the infinitely many other points. - Definition - A Gaussian process (GP) is a collection of random variables any finite number of which has a joint Gaussian distribution.
+- Gaussian distribution - Probability distribution over scalars / vectors. - Gaussian process (generalization of Gaussian distrib.) - Describes properties of functions. - Function: Think of a function as a long vector where each entry specifies the function value $f(\mathbf{x}i)$ at a particular point $\mathbf{x}i$ . - Issue: How to deal with infinite number of points? - If you ask only for properties of the function at a finite number of points... - Then inference in Gaussian Process gives you the same answer if you ignore the infinitely many other points.